danielskantze/itunes-library/README.md

 itunesLibrary is a port of Drew Stephen's excellent Perl module, https://github.com/dinomite/Mac-iTunes-Library.
 The Perl library will be **not** re-created verbatim.

+This repository is a fork of Steven Scholnick's repository (https://github.com/scholnicks/itunes-library).
+Hacked the reading of the library using a lookup instead of iterating across iTunes items.
+Parsing my huge iTunes lib went from several minutes to about 10 seconds.
+Also, see the discussion below.

 Installation : pip install itunesLibrary

 Example Code